ArtS/arts.github.com/_drafts/using-simple-drop-down-lists-in-ASP-NET-MVC.md

     }
 {% endhighlight %}

-The most important piece in the controller is the following code (repeated in both of the `SignUp` methods):
+The most important piece in the controller is the following code (and it's repeated in both `SignUp` methods):
 {% highlight csharp %}
     model.States = GetSelectListItems(states);